Skip to content

 3. High-level position of responsibility for sustainability?

-The company has a sustainability think tank led by the CEO and comprises Executive Directors and Chief Operating Officers responsible for sustainability.
+The company has a sustainability think tank (STT) led by the CEO and comprises Executive Directors and Chief Operating Officers responsible for sustainability.
 However, the CEO is among the board members.

 • Y